 In the event that a student experiences a death of an immediate family member or relative as defined below, the student may be excused from class for funeral leave, subsequent bereavement, and/or travel considerations for 3 academic days, which need not be consecutive.
-If additional days of excused absence are needed, the student may submit this request to the Vice President for Student Life and Dean of Students.
+If additional days of excused absence are needed for cultural or other reasons, the student may submit this request to the Vice President for Student Life and Dean of Students.